How to Optimize Testimonials to Convert Leads Into Clients

 How Important Are Testimonials?

-Here’s why testimonials are important for growth: no matter what industry you’re in, the success or failure of your business is likely going to depend on word of mouth.
+Here’s why testimonials are important for business forecasting and growth: no matter what industry you’re in, the success or failure of your business is likely going to depend on word of mouth.
 Testimonials are formal channels of expression from your past clients or customers that support your business in some way.
 Maybe you’ve done a good job for them in the past; maybe you went above and beyond for them, or maybe you just had a really good working relationship.

 Customers may be skeptical about testimonials, and let’s face it—who could blame them?
 The marketplace is flooded with competition and many different outlets offering the same products or services.

 One of the first things potential clients will look for, especially on the Internet, are testimonials.
 They’re crucial in establishing trust with new clients.
 Not only that, but they can also help to forge stronger bonds with older clients if they’re the ones you’re asking to help testify to your greatness.
 If they write something positive, you’ll have the chance to thank them for it and they’ll be reminded of what a good experience they had with you.